-The accrual of any meaningful work related benefit requires a
+The accrual of any meaningful work related benefit requires a consistent and sustained attachment to the workforce.

-13/ For a more detailed description of these data see Social Security: Perspectives on Preserving the System, EBRI, pp. 289-291. consistent and sustained attachment to the workforce.
 Even under Social Security any worker less than fifty years of age today will be required to have at least forty quarters or ten years of earnings credits to be entitled to a retirement benefit.
 Under Social Security, earning one quarter of credit each year between ages twenty-two and sixty-two would qualify a person for a retirement benefit.
 Alternatively, ten years of steady covered employment would qualify a person for a retirement benefit.
 It should be kept in mind, however, that either of these career patterns would result in a small Social Security benefit, certainly less than half the benefit and maybe as little as one quarter of the benefit that could be earned in a full career.